Multiple Sensor Interface by the same hardware to USB and serial connection: Design, Materials and Methods

 \subsection{Device calibration for a sensor}

-Device calibration is about obtaining calibration tables for each sensor channel, here are 2 ways to obtain it: 1- Do a full manual calibration using an external meter as reference where both the reference meter and the Multiple-Sensor device(with a sensor connected) are exposed to same stimulus/environment that is controllable by the user to produce all adequate variations/intensities necessary to record an extensive calibration table, with all experimental pairs of (RAW\_value,measurement).
-2- Using a known function that relates the measured phenomena to the obtained RAW\_value on the Multiple-Sensor device (obtained by theoretical or experimental study), although a purely theoretical calibration could be used, probably is better or easier to obtain a calibration table by using a known function and have its constants/parameters calculated by a data fitting to some few experimental data points (RAW\_value, measurement) obtained for the device calibration.
-So for example if the known function had 6 constants/parameters, you would require at least 6 different experimental measurements to obtain the function for that sensor channel, then having the function is just a question calculating a longer list of pairs (RAW\_value,measurement) on the desired measurement range.
-Fig.\ref{FIG:experimentalFittedModelLDRSensor} is the result of fitting the model function $Illuminance(f) = (a+(b/(c+d{\cdot}f))){\cdot}((n{\cdot}{f^2})+m)$, to the points (229Hz, 0LUX; 8500Hz, 10LUX; 14000Hz, 30LUX; 76500Hz, 300LUX; 130000Hz, 1072LUX; 194000Hz, 3950LUX).
+Device calibration is about obtaining calibration tables for each sensor channel, here are 2 ways to obtain it: 1- Do a full manual calibration using an external meter as reference where both the reference meter and the Multiple-Sensor device(with a sensor connected) are exposed to same stimulus/environment that is controllable by the user to produce all adequate variations/intensities necessary to record an extensive calibration table, with all experimental pairs of (raw\_value,measurement).
+2- Using a known function that relates the measured phenomena to the obtained raw\_value on the Multiple-Sensor device (obtained by theoretical or experimental study), although a purely theoretical calibration could be used, probably is better or easier to obtain a calibration table by using a known function and have its constants/parameters calculated by a data fitting to some few experimental data points (raw\_value, measurement) obtained for the device calibration.
+So for example if the known function had 3 constants/parameters, it would require at least 3 different experimental measurements to obtain the function for that sensor channel, then having the function is just a question of calculating a longer list of pairs (raw\_value,measurement) on the desired measurement range.
+Fig.\ref{FIG:experimentalFittedModelLDRSensor} is the result of fitting the model function $Illuminance(f) = a+b{\cdot}({\emph{e}}^{c{\cdot}f})$, to the points: (244Hz, 0.01 [lx]), (25320Hz, 30 [lx]), (232041Hz, 3950 [lx]); obtaining the values: \mbox{$a -$80.2359}; \mbox{$b =$1.79972${\cdot} >$100$\mu H$ the experimental $L_{sensor}$ has a shape with some visual similarity to theoretical (as Pierce oscillator), but with very different $L_{sensor}$ values.
+Also apparently for larger values of $L_{sensor}$ the theoretical (Pierce oscillator, JP.A on, JP.B off) $L_{s, theo}(f)$ could be approximated to the experimental data by a constant multiplicative factor ($L_{sensor} \approx 0.03 \cdot L_{s, theo}(f)$, for $L_{sensor} \approx$0 since $v_i$ is the input of a Schmitt-trigger inverter (high-speed Si-gate CMOS) that has a very high input impedance and so $i_{i} \approx$0 since $v_i$ is the input of the Schmitt-trigger inverter(high-speed Si-gate CMOS) that has a very high input impedance and so $i_{i} >$0, its visible that the ${C_s}(f)$ plot is close to being over the vertical axis (f=0) and this would mean that for all values of $C_s$ the frequency would be close to zero ($f{\approx}0$), but visible to the right is another curve that is also placed on the area of $C_s >$0, f$>$0 for each value of $C_s$ are 2 values of frequency, while for $C_s \approx$0 since $v_i$ is the input of the Schmitt-trigger inverter(high-speed Si-gate CMOS) that has a very high input impedance and so $i_{i} \approx$1, $\forall f$, and also: ${m_{HF,ef}}$($f =$900kHz)$\approx$1; ${m_{HF,ef}}$($f =$+$\infty$)$=$0; ${m_{LMF,ef}}$($f =$900kHz)$\approx$0; ${m_{LMF,ef}}$($f {m_{HF,ef}}$($f \approx$1 will only be true on a small frequency range and that will cause some distortion (undesirable change) on the theoretical model.
+Since the theoretical model is not accurate because of the approximations that were used for obtaining a solution to the initial value problem (that had 3 unknowns $k_1$, $k_2$, $k_3$, but was solved as if had a single unknown), and also knowing that $abs(L_{s,HF}(f))$ is always above the experimental data and that $L_{s,LMF}(f)$ is above the experimental data on a portion of the plot (on this situation for f>250kHz), then can be selected moderating functions that have a 'distortion' that actually approximates(lowers the value of) $abs(L_{s,HF}(f))$ and $L_{s,LMF}(f)$ to the experimental data.